 Start the snmpd daemon.

-A message displays in the server's error log.
+A message displays in the Directory Server error log.

 The SNMP subagent connected successfully to the master agent at localhost:705.
 The SNMP context name is host.example.com:389

-To see the alerts that are generated by the server, set up a trap client.
+To see the alerts that are generated by Directory Server, set up a

 - Create a config file in /tmp/snmptrapd.conf.